Azure/PSRule.Rules.Azure/docs/baselines/en/Azure.GA_2020_09.md

-# Azure.GA_2020_06
+# Azure.GA_2020_09

-> Obsolete

-Include rules released June 2020 or prior for Azure GA features.
+Include rules released September 2020 or prior for Azure GA features.

 ## Rules

-The following rules are included within `Azure.GA_2020_06`.
-This baseline includes a total of 139 rules.
+The following rules are included within `Azure.GA_2020_09`.
+This baseline includes a total of 155 rules.

 Name | Synopsis | Severity
 ---- | -------- | --------